abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

-This page summarizes the diverse ways individuals and organizations are using abap2UI5.
-We invite you to add your success stories, integrations, workshops, or open-source projects to inspire others and grow the ecosystem.
+This page summarizes the diverse ways abap2UI5 can be used.
+We invite you to add your success stories, integrations, workshops, or open-source projects to inspire others and help to grow the ecosystem.
 Your contributions matter!
-Help us build an inspiring community by sharing your use cases and projects.

-### Customer
+### Customer Projects
+Is your company using abap2UI5?
+We’d love to hear your use case!
+By sharing how you’re leveraging abap2UI5, you can inspire others to adopt and innovate.

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |
 | Test | System  | Description |

-Is your company using abap2UI5?
-We’d love to hear your use case!
-By sharing how you’re leveraging abap2UI5, you can inspire others to adopt and innovate.

 ### Integrations, Workshops & More
+Are you hosting workshops, creating integrations, or exploring unique ways to use abap2UI5?
+Showcase your work and help others discover how they can benefit from your expertise or connect with you!

 |  Company | Description |
 | ------------- | ------------- |
 | Test | Description |

-Are you hosting workshops, creating integrations, or exploring unique ways to use abap2UI5?
-Showcase your work and help others discover how they can benefit from your expertise or connect with you!

 ### Open Source Projects
+Do you maintain or contribute an open-source project using abap2UI5?
+Let the world know about it!
+Adding your project here can help others discover your work and even contribute to it.

 |  Repository | Description |
 | ------------- | ------------- |